matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 and all of these things that have to be evaluated in a context.
 And so they had to make up a bunch of rules.

-And so there are a dozen or 15 rules about how the shell is not your program.
+And so there are a dozen or 15 different rules about how the shell is not your program.
 I do not want to write my program in that shell, because that is not my program.
 It does not provide a suitable environment to live in.

 [Time 0:12:21]